TheSeaOfRhun/LTR/README.md

 A few points to note, and help clarify meaning:

-- Command-line invocations below have been formatted for readability, everything should go in one line.
+- Command-line invocations (shown above) have been formatted for readability, everything should go in one line.

 - `/x` is a imaginary, the layout does not have to be this.
 It is only to point out how to point the tool to the data.